Mehr-un-nisa/Parking-Management-System/README.md

 # Parking-Management-System
-### A system that keeps record of cars parked and shows amount charged for parking vehicle.
+### A system that keeps record of cars parked shows amount charged for parking vehicle.
+### The language used in designing the overall project/system is Assmebly language.